 Outdoor and indoor burning limited to improve air quality

-YAKIMA – A ban on outdoor burning and the use of uncertified stoves and fireplaces begins at 10 a.m.
-Sunday, Jan.
-13, in Chelan, Douglas, Kittitas, Okanogan, Ferry, Pend Oreille and Stevens counties due to poor air quality predicted for the region.
+UNION GAP – A ban on outdoor burning and the use of uncertified stoves and fireplaces begins 10 a.m.
+Saturday in Chelan, Douglas, Kittitas, Klickitat and Okanogan Counties due to poor air quality in the region.
 Restrictions on burning will continue until further notice.

-The Washington Department of Ecology is calling the ban as stagnant air conditions are forecast for the area, putting people at risk for unhealthy levels of air pollution.
-Fine particles from wood smoke can easily get into people’s lungs, causing heart and breathing problems.
+The Washington Department of Ecology is calling the ban because stagnant conditions are predicted to return in these counties after a brief break, putting the communities at risk for unhealthy levels of air pollution.
+In the first half of this week, monitors showed elevated levels of air pollutants.
+Fine particles from wood smoke can easily get into people’s lungs causing heart and breathing problems.

 Call 866-211-6284 if you think someone is illegally burning or you are impacted by smoke.